 The structures in a plane are regularly placed under intense stress.
 Metal fatigue can place the lives of crews and passengers in danger.

 This is why signs of corrosion should be quickly addressed.
 If you are trying to decide if you should repair or replace your aircraft parts, our innovative Cold Spray repair can save your company from having to buy costly replacements.
-Call our phone number (701-282-7782) to speak with a member of our team.
+Call us to speak with a member of our team.

 How to Prevent Corrosion in Aircraft